 Please note, all applicants aged 18 or over on the date of their appointment must come to that appointment in person.
 However, if you wish to apply for a passport at the same time, then the age requirements are different, as can be seen below.

 Unless you are exempt, you must have passed the Life in the UK test and also hold an acceptable language qualification.
 Before coming to your appointment, please ensure that you are able to meet these requirements.
 Detailed guidance can be found on the Home Office website.

 Please be aware that your application may be rejected by the Home Office if you have come into the UK illegally, or have committed any other immigration offences, during the last 10 years.

 After the Home Office receives your application, they will contact you and ask you to register your biometric details.
 This applies to all applicants, even if you have already provided biometric information, and it must be done in person.
 The Home Office will give you 15 days to do this, and failure to do so could lead to your application being rejected and the fee lost.
 Bear this in mind if you are planning to travel after applying.

 If, during your appointment, it becomes apparent that your application is incomplete in any way, we will not be able to hold your application while you take steps to correct it.
 If you would like to return to us with the missing documents or information, you will need to book a new appointment and pay a new fee for it.

-If your application for citizenship is successful, your new passport will be sent to your home address once you have attended a citizenship ceremony.
-No additional fee is payable to us for this service, although you will need to pay a passport application fee to the Home Office when you apply.
+If your application for citizenship is successful, your new passport will be sent to your home address after you have attended a citizenship ceremony.
+No additional fee is payable to us for this service, although you will need to pay a passport application fee to the Passport Office when you apply.